GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 ~~~~~~~~~~~~~~~~~

 If your program needs to import any of the six recognized data types
-(CPT table, data table, text table, GMT grid, image, or PostScript) you will use
+(CPT, data table, text table, grid, image, or PostScript) you will use
 either the GMT_Read_Data_ or GMT_Get_Data_ functions.
 The former
 is typically used when reading from files, streams (e.g., ``stdin``), or
 an open file handle, while the latter is only used with a registered